ramonskie/codex/walkthrough/concourse_pipelines_setup.md

 vault write auth/app-id/map/user-id/your_user_id \
         value=your_app_id \
-        cidr_block= your_concoure_network_block
+        cidr_block= your_concourse_network_block
 ```
-Keep in mind that `genesis v1.6.0` has default name for `app_id` and `user-id` for each deployment,make sure you replace `your_app_id` and `your_user_id` using those default names accordingly.
+Keep in mind that `genesis` v1.6.0 has a default name for `app_id` and `user-id` for each deployment.
+Make sure you replace `your_app_id` and `your_user_id` using those default names accordingly.

-In future, we will switch to AppRole from AppId when genesis is ready for AppRole.
-For more details,please visit:  https://www.vaultproject.io/docs/auth/app-id.html
+In future, we will switch to AppRole from AppId when `genesis` is ready for AppRole.
+For more details, please visit:  https://www.vaultproject.io/docs/auth/app-id.html

 ### Use FLY to Configure Pipelines

-We suggest downloading the fly cli from the concourse web UI page so that the latest version will be downloaded.
+We suggest downloading the fly CLI from the web UI page in your Concourse environment, so that the latest version that matches your deployment will be downloaded.

-Set fly target as concourse, if we do not use `concourse` as target name, we will need to specify it in the `ci/setting.yml` file.
+Set the fly target as `concourse`.
+If we do not use `concourse` as target name, we will need to specify it in the `ci/setting.yml` file.

 `fly -t concourse login -c concourse_url`

-It will ask for user and password and it logs in as default main team when you do not specify it.
-Usually we should set up oAuth or other safer authentication instead of basic auth for the main team in production environment.
+You will be prompted for the user and password.
+If you do not specify a team name, the CLI will log you into the default `main` team.

+In this case, we are using Basic Auth.
+For details on how to set up oAuth for your team, see [Authentication Management for Teams](#authentication-management-for-teams)

 ### Configure and Generate Pipelines

-Run `genesis ci repipe`, you will see the following errors:
+Run `genesis ci repipe`.
+You will see the following errors:

 ```
 Testing Vault authentication by retrieving secret/handshake